France–Qatar relations: Education

 French international school Lycée Bonaparte was opened in Doha in the mid-1970s.
 Lycée Voltaire, also a French school, was opened in Qatar under the supervision of Nicolas Sarkozy in 2008.
 Several issues ensued between the school board and the Ministry of Education.
 However, for instance, the Ministry of Education attempted to manipulate the school's curriculum by removing a chapter pertaining to Christianity in the Middle Ages from one of the school's text books.

 HEC Paris, a business school, became the first non-English, European institution to establish a branch in Education City in June 2010.
 It also launched Qatar's first executive MBA in February 2011.

 Sport

 Qatar Sports Investment, a subsidiary of Qatar Investment Authority, purchased French football club Paris St-Germain in October 2012.
 The club value was estimated to be worth $130 million, and the QSI invested a further $340 million in the club's players.
 Qatar-based beIN Sports acquired co-broadcasting rights of Ligue 1 (France's top football league) in 2014.

+During the 2024 Summer Olympics in Paris, Qatar provides security assistance to France including security personnel, foot patrols, cyber security analysis and drone surveillance.